naeimsalib/Battle-Ship/README.md

 3. **Begin Battle**: Once all ships are placed, click the "Play" button to start the battle.
    ![Start Game](Assets/Images/GamePlayScreenShot.png)
 4. **Take Turns**: Click on the enemy board to attack.
 The AI will take its turn after yours.
+5. **Animated Rockets**: After selecting your targeted cell, a rocket animation will show hitting your target, and the cell will not reveal if it is a hit or miss until the rocket hits it.
-5. **Pause and Resume**: Use the pause button to pause the game and the resume button to continue.
+6. **Pause and Resume**: Use the pause button to pause the game and the resume button to continue.
-6. **Toggle Sound**: Click the sound button to mute or unmute game sounds.
+7. **Toggle Sound**: Click the sound button to mute or unmute game sounds.

 ## Technologies Used